 The best part is the ‘control panel’ on the front.
 As someone who gets annoyed with over-complicated car dashboards, and confused by anything more hi-tech than a Nokia 5210, I was pleasantly surprised.
 There is one set of arrows pointing up and down for higher and lower water temperature.
 Another set of arrows points up and down for a longer or shorter cooking period.
 And apart from that, there’s a big ‘start’ button.
 Not so tricky after all.

 After preparing the food in the simplest way possible – brining the salmon, and rubbing the venison in a little oil – it’s simply put inside a vacuum bag.
-The mouth of the bag is placed in the mouth of a Sous Vide Supreme vacuum sealer, and the ‘vacuum seal’ button sucks out all of the air, and heat seals the bag to prevent any water getting inside once it's submerged.
+The mouth of the bag is placed in the mouth of an Anova Sous-Vide vacuum sealer, and the ‘vacuum seal’ button sucks out all of the air, and heat seals the bag to prevent any water getting inside once it's submerged.

 Filling the Sous Vide machine from a hot tap means that it comes up to temperature quickly.
 If it’s too hot then a jug of cold water cools it quicker than the machine.
 Though the name ‘sous vide machine’ may sound intimidating, it really isn’t much trickier than running a bath.
 The panel on the front shows the water temperature creeping 0.5°C closer to the desired heat.
 A ping alerts you that it’s at the right temperature, and ready to go.